Finding the right ADHD career

 Creative jobs

 If you are creative or artistic, you may enjoy jobs that allow you to express yourself through various media such as writing, painting, photography, music, or design.
 These types of jobs often require imagination, innovation, and originality - areas where people with ADHD often excel.
-Some examples of creative jobs are musician, artist, writer, graphic designer, interior decorator, or architect123.
-These types of jobs often require imagination, innovation, and originality - areas where people with ADHD often excel4.
+Some examples of creative jobs are musician, artist, writer, graphic designer, interior decorator, or architect.
+These types of jobs often require imagination, innovation, and originality - areas where people with ADHD often excel.

 "In the moment" jobs

 If you are active or energetic, you may enjoy jobs that allow you to move around, you may prefer a job where your skills lie in immediate, unplanned action, not planned and protracted.
-Some examples of active jobs are ambulance driver, chef, nurse, or presenter.
+Some examples of active jobs are ambulance driver, ADHD chef, nurse, or presenter.

 Social jobs